wootencl/apidocs-v4/source/includes/_common.md

     "message": "Unauthorized"
 }
 ```
+This may be encountered when an invalid or no longer valid access token is supplied.
+Access tokens expire one hour after
+being acquired.
+Applications should handle 401s properly and request a new access token when this is encountered.

 ### Insufficient credits

-This may be encountered when credits are not available to an application for a billable resource requested in the API
-call.
-If this is encountered, the application owner will need to load more credits on their application or change their
-billing tier.
+> Insufficient credits

 ```shell
 curl -i -H "Authorization: Bearer $ACCESS_TOKEN" https://platform.pokitdok.com/api/v4/providers/?limit=20